145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 • the training policy, including a summary of the contents of the training and details of when the training is to be provided;

-• records of the training provided under this policy, including the dates on which the training is provided and the number of individuals to whom it is provided;
+• records of the training provided under this policy, including the dates on which the training is provided and the number of individuals to whom it is provided; and

 • the feedback process.

-When required under this policy to give a copy of a document to a person with disabilities, Minden Gross, LLP will provide the document or information in a format that takes into account the person’s disabilities.
+When required under this policy to give a copy of a document to a person with disabilities, Minden Gross LLP will provide the document or information in a format that takes into account the person’s disabilities.

 Addendum - Glossary of Terms

 Accessibility - Accessibility is the degree to which persons with disabilities can access a device, service or environment without barriers.
-Accessibility is also a process - it is the proactive identification, removal and prevention of barriers to persons with disabilities.
+Accessibility is also a process - it is the proactive identification, removal, and prevention of barriers to persons with disabilities.

 Accessibility Standards – Regulations or rules created under the AODA that provide minimum levels for improving accessibility to meet the goals of the AODA across the province.

 Public Sector Organizations – These organizations include the Legislative Assembly, ministries of the provincial government of Ontario and Ontario municipalities.
-Also included are most boards, commissions, authorities and agencies.
+Also included are most boards, commissions, authorities, and agencies.

 Annual Accessibility Report - A report that a person or organization must file if an accessibility standard applies to the person or organization.